avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 ## Theoretical Analysis

-We now eleborate on our theoretical model.
+We now elaborate on our theoretical model.
 We analyse a mixture of two general learners, where one learns a distinct part of the data distribution.
 Specifically, we split the data distribution into two distinct regions: $R_1$ and $R_2$, where each region is learned by its own learner.
 Denote $p=Prob(R_1)$, and we can define the data distribution $D$ as a mixture of the two distributions $D_1,D_2$.